-Up to 174% FPL
+Up to 154% FPL

-Offer a refundable state earned income tax credit.
-[2006]

-20% of the federal earned income credit

-Establish a state minimum wage that exceeds the federal minimum wage.
+- Offer a refundable state earned income tax credit.
+[2006] - Establish a state minimum wage that exceeds the federal minimum wage.
 [2007]

 Allow families on TANF to receive some or all of their child support payment without reducing TANF cash assistance.
 [2004]